G-U-N/Restricted-Boltzmann-Machine-for-AutoEncoder/README.md

 # Restricted-Boltzmann-machine-for-AutoEncoder
-Reproduce and Expansion:  Hinton, Geoffrey E., and Ruslan R. Salakhutdinov.
+Reproduction and Expansion:  Hinton, Geoffrey E., and Ruslan R. Salakhutdinov.
 "Reducing the dimensionality of data with neural networks." science 313.5786 (2006): 504-507.

 Code and report: comming soon.